« « Previous

 But the basic is good.
 If someone who is not really aware and just starting on their journey needs to know more then it is a good starting point.
 Yes, he’s a good source, but if they stop there declaring they have found the one truth then it’s flawed.
 Happiness can be in reading a good book.
 Just reading the book, and not reading the book and thinking about 100 other things you really should be doing instead.
 Just letting you have the moment of reading that book.

 That’s what I used to do in summer vacations as a kid and I loved every bit of it!
 As a young man I did the same.
-It alienated my father, and gave him more fuel to attack me emotionally with, which just made me seek the solace of books more.
+I sought the solace of books.

 Isn’t it better to self explore than read a book to find this?
 Yes, and in fact Eckhart says this.
 He criticises writing even in his own first book.